 Antigenic drift is the reason that causes new flu strains every year, for which a new flu vaccine is made every year.
 In contrast, a viral mutation (if it is sufficiently harmful) can completely stop an epidemic.

-If you contract and recover from one strain of Virus, can you still contract another strain and fall sick
+If you contract and recover from one strain of the Virus, can you still contract another strain and fall sick?